 Another top fishing charter in the Kiawah Island area is SaltFisher Charters.
 This company is also managed by local Captain Mike who has fished the Charleston area for 40 years.
 With SaltFisher Charters, families fish, look for dolphins, watch birds and take history tours of the harbor.

 Tidal Trails has provided visitors with Kiawah Island water activities and fun for more than 40 years.
 For boating adventures, take one of the guided cruises including dolphin discovery, pluff mud plunge and sunset cruise.
 Additionally, two-hour kayak cruises offer a more relaxed experience where guests see dolphins, natural habitats and salt marshes.

 Other popular options include Kiawah Island surf school and stand-up paddleboarding, with lessons and packages available for all ages.

 Tours at the Resort

-The Kiawah Island Golf Resort also offer several adventures that explore the water and Lowcountry culture.
-In addition to dolphin, harbor and tidal tours, families will enjoy the Sandy Point Getaway, Kiawah’s Deadliest Catch cruise and shelling expeditions.
+Kiawah Island Golf Resort also offer several adventures that explore the water and Lowcountry culture.
+In addition to dolphin, harbor and tidal tours, families enjoy Sandy Point Getaway, Kiawah’s Deadliest Catch cruise and shelling expeditions.
 The Sandy Point tour explores the island’s most remote beach, while Deadliest Catch offers visitors up-close looks at Atlantic Blue crabs.
-The shelling expedition takes families to a spot known for shelling, and there are collecting limits as shells serve as an important part of the ecosystem.
+The shelling expedition takes families to a known spot for shelling.
+Guests should note the collecting limits as shells serve as an important part of the ecosystem.